Pinterest 2012: Early Brand Campaigns

 Pinterest is one of the most talked about and fastest growing social networks of 2012.
 What makes this social site different from the others is its pinboard-styled social photo sharing feature that allows users to create and manage theme-based image collections.

-Since its still very new, a lot of major brands out there don’t know what to make of it.
-However, a couple have already found creative ways to exploit the potential of the new social media destination…
+Since it is still very new, a lot of major brands do not know what to make of it.
+However, a couple have already found creative ways to exploit the potential of the new social media destination.

 Women’s Inspiration Day by Kotex

-In Israel, Kotex found 50 inspiring women and looked at what they were pinning on Pinterest.
-These women were then sent virtual gifts.
-If they re-pinned it, Kotex would send a real gift via mail.
-Smoyz, the agency behind the effort, claims nearly 100% of the women posted something about their gift, not only on Pinterest, but on Facebook, Twitter and Instagram…
+In Israel, Kotex reportedly identified 50 inspiring women and looked at what they were pinning on Pinterest, then sent them virtual gifts.
+If they re-pinned the gift, Kotex would send a real gift by mail.
+Smoyz, the agency behind the effort, claims nearly 100% of the women posted something about their gift, not only on Pinterest, but on Facebook, Twitter and Instagram.

 Puzzle by Peugeot Panama

-Peugeot’s Panama unit ran a contest that awarded fans who completed their Pinterest puzzle.
-The brand’s Pinterest profile featured images of cars running over two or more boards.
+Peugeot Panama ran a contest that awarded fans who completed their Pinterest puzzle.
+The brand’s Pinterest presence featured images of cars running over two or more boards.
 In each case, a board was missing.
-To get the missing pieces, fans had to go to Peugeot Panama’s website.
+To get the missing pieces, fans had to go to Peugeot Panama’s website to find and complete the full image set.

 Color Me Inspired by Guess

 Guess challenged its fans to create boards based on four spring colors: Noir Teal, Hot House Orange, Red Hot Overdue and New Plum Light.
-The participants were asked to title their boards as “Guess My Color Inspiration” and pin at least five images (each tagged with #GUESScolor) in them.
+Participants were asked to title their boards as “Guess My Color Inspiration” and pin at least five images, each tagged with #GUESScolor, in them.
 Four winners were then chosen by fashion bloggers Kristina Bazan of Kayture, Michelle Koesnadi of Glisters and Blisters, Jennifer Rand of Belle De Couture and Samantha Hutchinson of Could I Have That.

 Pinterest Lottery by British Midland International